Are you interested in how to build to rent?

 The long game will pay off, and handsomely.

 Now, we will detail some tips and tricks for the build.

 These are cost-efficient approaches to building an investment property that will see it hold its value and reduce the need for expensive repairs.

-If you’re taking the above approach of holding the property and selling it down the line, you want to read this section carefully.
+If you’re taking the above approach of holding the townhouse and selling down the line, you must read this section carefully.